VeronicaFreltoft/ProjectStart/README.md

 # ProjectStart
-This is the place to try out stuff.
+GitHub seems like a great place to learn new things.